colgate-cosc465-spring24/lab10/README.md

 ### `_send`

 The `_send` function is invoked by the `send` function which is invoked by an "application" (e.g., `client.py`).
 The `_send` function needs to:
-1. Wait for a free space in the send window—a [semaphore](https://docs.python.org/3.8/library/threading.html#semaphore-objects) is the simplest way to handle this.
+1. Wait for a free space in the sliding window—a [semaphore](https://docs.python.org/3.8/library/threading.html#semaphore-objects) is the simplest way to handle this.
 2. Assign the chunk of data a sequence number—the first chunk of data is assigned sequence number `0`, and the sequence number is incremented for each subsequent chunk of data.
 3. Add the chunk of data to a buffer—in case it needs to be retransmitted.
 4. Send the data in a packet with the appropriate type (`D`) and sequence number—use the `Packet` class to construct such a packet and use the `send` method provided by the `LowerLayerEndpoint` class to transmit the packet across the network.